Elvire Jan 1904-1996 🎈

 Museum of Fine Arts, Lyon

-Museum of Art and History, Luxembourg
+National Museum of History and Art, Luxembourg